sereneblue/coindexter/readme.md

 #### Color coded markers

-Color coded markers to help determine if a coin is not mineable, premined, significantly premined, instamined, or mineable (fair launch).
+Color coded markers indicate if a coin is not mineable, premined, significantly premined, instamined, or mineable (fair launch).

 	Green - Fair launch, mineable
 	Olive - Premined
 	Yellow - Instamined
 	Orange - Significantly Premined
 	Red - Not mineable
 	Gray - Unknown

 If you disagree with the color of a coin, please check the file [here](https://raw.githubusercontent.com/sereneblue/coindexter/master/src/js/mineable.js) with the justification first.

 #### Cryptocurrency Wallets

-Get direct links to wallets for your favorite currency.
+Get direct links to wallets for your favorite currency!
 The data is stored in wallet.js.
-Please contribute and help maintain this!
-It's a very tedious process.
+Please contribute and help maintain this; it's a very tedious process.

 #### Custom settings

-Can change default currency to display, number of coins to display (min 100), and filter coins that can not be mined.
+Change default currency to display, number of coins to display (min 100), and filter coins that can not be mined.

 #### Fresh data

-coindexter automatically refreshes data from coinmarketcap every 5 minutes (how often cmc caches data).
+coindexter automatically refreshes data from coinmarketcap every 5 minutes (how often coinmarketcap caches data).

 #### Investment Calculator